lostintangent/gistpad/README.md

   - `css` _(default)_: Will result in an `style.css` file being created whenever you create a new web playground.
   - `less`: Will result in an `style.less` file being created whenever you create a new web playground.
+  - `sass`: Will result in an `style.sass` file being created whenever you create a new web playground.
   - `scss`: Will result in an `style.scss` file being created whenever you create a new web playground.

 * `GistPad > Playground: Show Console` - Specifies whether to always show the console when opening a playground.
 Defaults to `false`.